Los Angeles Amazons

 The Los Angeles Amazons were a women's semi-professional American football team based in Los Angeles, California.
-A member of the Women's Football Alliance, the Amazons played their home games at Miguel Contreras Learning Complex.
+They are member of the Women's Football Alliance and play their home games at Miguel Contreras Learning Complex.

-The Amazons previously played in the Women's Professional Football League from their inception in 2002 until 2007, the National Women's Football Association in 2008, and the Independent Women's Football League in 2009 and 2010.
+The Amazons previously played in the Women's Professional Football League from their inception in 2000 until 2007, the National Women's Football Association in 2008, and the Independent Women's Football League in 2009 and 2010.